 3 nights Panakei Lodge or similar

-From here, you will venture down another historical path.
-Drive to the fringe of the jungle before continuing on foot pprox..
-45mins to reach the World War II crash site of a military plane carrying Japanese Admiral Isoroku Yamamoto, who masterminded the 1941 attack on Pearl Harbour.
+An early start this morning to beat the heat as you will venture down another historical path.
+Drive to the fringe of the jungle before continuing on foot approx. 4km (approx. 1.5hrs) to reach the World War II crash site of a military plane carrying Japanese Admiral Isoroku Yamamoto, who masterminded the 1941 attack on Pearl Harbour.
 Yamamoto’s plane was gunned down by allied forces in 1943, sending the Mitsubishi G4M ‘Betty’ crashing down into the thick jungle, after American code-breakers found out he was planning to visit troops stationed off Bougainville.

 Yamamoto is the most exalted hero in the imperial Japanese navy’s history.
 He has been untainted by Japan’s defeat, and he’s been untainted by any hint of war crimes.
 He is still seen as a hero today in Japan.

-Return to the showground today for more traditional performances and embrace the rich culture and traditions on show.
+Embrace the rich culture and traditions on show.
 Chat to the locals from various tribes about their practices, their beliefs and their mythology.
 Each tribe has a different story.
 The atmosphere and the energy of the locals swaying and thumping to the local beat will intoxicate you.
+(B,L,D)

 Today you will head down to the port and head out on a private boat for the day.
 The boat is basic – just like the boats the locals use to zip around the harbour and the islands, but it will take you to some of the most pristine and untouched islands not far from the mainland.
 Be sure to bring your snorkel (no rental options in Buka), as you spend the day exploring the spectacular underwater marine life, WWII wrecks or simply relaxing and strolling or lazing on the untouched islands.
 Lunch today will be a barbeque lunch on stunning White Island.
 (B,L)

 This morning following breakfast, you will transfer to the airport for your flight back to Port Moresby (flight not included).
-On arrival, you will be met and transferred to the Grand Papua Hotel.
-This afternoon you may wish to visit the Nature Park where you can see some of Papua New Guinea’s endemic wildlife and exotic birds or perhaps visit the Boma War Cemetery.
+On arrival, you will be met and transferred to your hotel.
 (B)

-This morning you will transfer from the Grand Papua Hotel to Port Moresby for your onward flight.
+This morning you will transfer from your hotel to Port Moresby for your onward flight.
 (B)

 Download this tour’s PDF brochure and start your planning offline!